ironbar/arc25/docs/05_Solution_Summary.md

 repeating the same tokens over and over.
 When adding repetition penalty to avoid this behaviour, the model simply predicted gibberish.

-I have tried many things but so far I haven't solved the problem with training collapse:
+I have tried many things, but so far I haven't solved the problem of training collapse:

 - Using a bigger training dataset (from ARC-AGI-1 400 training samples to BARC 100k samples)
 - Using a bigger number of generations per step (from 8 to 128)